aditya-jonn/DataMonitor/feature_methods/README.md

 #### Scenario 1:
 - A **pretrained CNN** (e.g., VGG16, ResNet) is used as a feature extractor to project high-dimensional image data into a reduced, meaningful feature space.
-- The features are extracted from the reference dataset, allowing for general-purpose dataset monitoring.
+- The features are extracted from the reference dataset, allowing for general-purpose dataset drift monitoring.
 - This scenario does not require a task-specific model and is suitable for detecting data shifts across diverse applications.

 #### Scenario 2:
 - Features are extracted using a **task-specific model** trained for a particular objective (e.g., distinguishing pneumonia from normal cases in chest X-rays).
-- This approach leverages the task model’s learned representations, making it better suited for detecting shifts specific to the task at hand.
+- This approach leverages the task model's learned representations, making it better suited for detecting shifts specific to the task at hand.

 ---